Broadside (TV series)

 Broadside is an American sitcom that aired on ABC during the 1964–1965 TV season.
 The series, produced by McHale's Navy creator Edward Montagne, starred Kathleen Nolan, formerly of The Real McCoys.
+The program aired on Sunday nights at 8:30 p.m.
+Eastern time, between Voyage to the Bottom of the Sea and the Walter Brennan comedy The Tycoon.

 Synopsis

 The series centered on the women of the Navy (WAVES) on "a supply base somewhere in the South Pacific, 1944," who found themselves transferred to the island of Ranakai to run the motorpool in an otherwise all-male environment.
 Lt.
 Anne Morgan (Kathleen Nolan) was in command of the man-crazy, wisecracking Selma Kowalski (Sheila James), the alternately chipper and worried Molly McGuire (Lois Roberts), the slow-witted blonde and former exotic dancer Roberta Love (Joan Staley), and the unit's only male recruit, Marion Botnik (Jimmy Boyd), assigned to the WAVES due to a clerical error.

 Their nemesis was the rarefied Commander Roger Adrian (Edward Andrews), who regarded the war as a major intrusion on his idyllic, luxurious lifestyle; he felt that the WAVES experiment would attract official government supervision, endangering his private paradise.
-Adrian and his easily flustered junior officer Ensign Beasley (George Furth) constantly conspired to get rid of the WAVES, while executive officer Lt.
+Adrian and his easily flustered junior officer Lt.
+Beasley (George Furth) constantly conspired to get rid of the WAVES, while executive officer Lt.
 Max Trotter (Dick Sargent) and streetwise sailor Nicky D'Angelo (Don Edmonds) sided with the girls in their counter-attacks on Adrian.
 Completing the ensemble was Adrian's fussy personal chef Bernard (Richard Jury).

+Production

 Edward Andrews (as "Eddie Andrews") had appeared in producer Edward Montagne's military sitcom The Phil Silvers Show (Sergeant Bilko).
 Montagne remembered him and co-starred him in Broadside.
 "The amusing thing is that Ed Montagne first offered me the Captain Binghamton role in his McHale's Navy and I turned him down," said Andrews in 1965.
 "After seeing what a wonderful job Joe Flynn is doing with the role, I keep kicking myself for what was apparently a stupid decision.
 [Broadside] is roughly a distaff version of McHale's Navy.
 One reason I grabbed onto this series is that finally, I hope, I'll get an identity with exposure every week in the same role."

 Broadside boasted clever scripts and good direction by the McHale's Navy staff, and enthusiastic performances by the ensemble cast.
 As it was a rule that vehicles on set could only be operated by union members, the cast playing drivers got honorary Teamsters’ cards.

+The Broadside series was sponsored by Consolidated Cigar, makers of Dutch Masters and Muriel cigars.
+It was ABC's only fully sponsored show on Sunday evenings: "[The network] is wide open on Sunday nights except for the new distaff version of McHale's Navy, Broadside."